thagk123/Titanic-Survival-Prediction-Streamlit/README.md

 Pandas, NumPy

 This Streamlit application predicts whether a Titanic passenger would have survived, using various machine learning models such as Logistic Regression, Decision Tree, Random Forest, SVM, and MLP.
-The user can select a model, train it with Titanic data, and test new predictions.
+The user can select a model, train it with Titanic dataset acquired from Kaggle and test new predictions.

 The app includes two main buttons:
 "Restart Application" to reset without closing.